 Fujifilm X-T20 versus Fujifilm X70

-The Fujifilm X-T20 and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in January 2017 and January 2016.
+The Fujifilm X-T20 and the Fujifilm X70 are two digital cameras that were officially introduced, respectively, in January 2017 and January 2016.
 The X-T20 is a mirrorless interchangeable lens camera, while the X70 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
 The X-T20 has a resolution of 24 megapixel, whereas the X70 provides 16 MP.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T20 and the Fujifilm X70.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Fujifilm X-T20 and the Fujifilm X70 is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T20 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is notably smaller (26 percent) than the Fujifilm X-T20.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the X-T20 nor the X70 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X70 has a lens build in, whereas the X-T20 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-T20 and their specifications in the Fujinon X Lens Catalog.